Domain Terms and Conditions

 - Domain registration will only be performed if:

 – the relevant registry allows the domain name to be registered

 – the domain name is freely available for registration at the time of domain registration, the name is not blocked, reserved or disabled in any way

 – the domain registrant has met all the conditions given by the relevant registry

 – the relevant registry is fully functional and the domain registration is successfully confirmed

-Domain expiration and extension
+Domain Expiration and Renewal

 - A domain will only be renewed if:

-– the customer has fulfilled all requirements for domain extension well in advance of its expiration
+– the Customer has fulfilled all requirements for domain extension well in advance of its expiration

 – the domain was not yet deleted due to non-renewal

-- The ordered re-registration of the domain will be performed only if the Customer and the domain holder meet all the requirements required by the Operator or the relevant registry for the TLD.
+- The ordered re-registration of the domain will be performed only if the Customer and the domain holder meet all the requirements required by the Provider or the relevant registry for the TLD.
 For some TLDs, re-registration requires the payment of an administrative fee, a domain operating fee for the next period, entering authorization information or accepting the transfer in another way.

 - Domain re-registration will only be performed if: